State seeks to join lawsuit against Lake County resort approval

 Becerra raised similar concerns in two comment letters during the environmental review process.
 Becerra said the project would exacerbate wildfire risk and lacked adequate opportunities for evacuation during a wildfire.

-The project would include a new fire and emergency response center, an advanced fire detection and notification system, and a float plane dock and emergency helipads that could be used by firefighting aircraft.
+The project would include a new fire and emergency response center, advanced fire detection and notification system, and a floatplane dock and emergency helipads that could be used by firefighting aircraft.

 In approving the project, Lake County supervisors said it would transform Lake County and generate a massive economic boost through increased property and hotel taxes.